 Stroke recovery is a lifelong process.
 Although there’s a persistent myth that all recovery happens within the first few months after a stroke, that doesn’t match the facts.
 Most stroke patients make progress for years afterward, depending on their level of care.

-Still, people don’t stay at the ARU forever.
+Still, people don’t stay at a rehabilitation facility forever.
 At some point, a doctor will determine that it’s time to develop a longer-term aftercare plan that includes home recovery.

 Recovery and Rehab at Home